Judge Pleased With Government Effort But Hundreds Of Children Still In Custody

 In documents filed Thursday, government officials told U.S. District Court Judge Dana Sabraw that 559 children between the ages of 5 and 17 have yet to be reunited with their families.
 Of those, 365 have parents who were deported, and officials have contact information for all but five.

-A much smaller group of children — about 50 — have parents who were freed from Immigration and Customs Enforcement detention centers but haven't been located by the government.
+A much smaller number of children — about 50 — have parents who were freed from Immigration and Customs Enforcement detention centers but haven't been located by the government.

 More than 140 are ineligible for reunification because of "red flag" warnings — meaning one or more agencies have determined a parent has a criminal record.